 Internships at the Institute of Peace and Conflict Studies

 The IPCS offers three-month internship programs throughout the year at its office in New Delhi.
 The internships are research focused, providing you access to the IPCS research networks and publishing opportunities.
-The IPCS also gives you flexibility to work on topics relevant to your own research interests as well as those of the institute.
+The IPCS also gives you the flexibility to work on topics relevant to your own research interests as well as those of the institute.

-During the internship you will be able to write and contribute to articles, briefs and essays; attend conferences; and participate in roundtable discussions with dignitaries and experts visiting the institute.
+During the internship you will be able to write and contribute to articles, briefs and essays; attend conferences, and participate in roundtable discussions with dignitaries and experts visiting the institute.
 You will also help organise IPCS events and contribute to the IPCS’s ongoing research programs and dialogues.
-As a minimum requirement of an internship, the IPCS asks that you produce two 800-word articles per month on relevant topics as well as one brief or essay per quarter.
+As a minimum requirement for an internship, the IPCS asks that you produce two 800-word articles per month on relevant topics as well as one brief or essay per quarter.

-You can apply at anytime during the year by simply specifying the time period in which you would like to undertake the internship with a minimum of six months notice.
+You can apply at any time during the year by simply specifying the time period in which you would like to undertake the internship with a minimum of six months notice.
 The IPCS hosts up to three interns per quarter.